fabeet/guides/inclusive-culture/emotional-intelligence.md

 # Emotional Intelligence

-thoughtbot places a high value on developing and fostering a culture of Emotional Intelligence.
+Fabeet places a high value on developing and fostering a culture of Emotional Intelligence.

 ## What Emotional Intelligence Is